 New Faculty Morning Starters: Coffee, Community, and Conversation

 Share, reflect on, and invigorate your teaching based on J. Lang's book On Course, distributed during the new faculty program.
-Conversations will occur the third Thursday and Friday morning of each month in the VITAL office.
-Kindly alert us of your joining the conversation: firstname.lastname@example.org
+Conversations occur Thursday and Friday mornings, 8:30 - 9:20 a.m. in the VITAL office to accommodate faculty's teaching schedules; please select either day.
+Participation is limited to 10 faculty members.
+For order of refreshments, kindly alert us of your joining the conversation: email@example.com

 New Faculty Program, Part 2: January 7, 2015